go-delve/delve/Documentation/api/json-rpc/README.md

 # API versions

 Delve currently supports two versions of its API.
-By default a headless instance of `dlv` will serve APIv1, however new clients should use APIv2 as new features will only be made available through version 2.
+By default a headless instance of `dlv` will serve APIv1 for backward compatibility with old clients, however new clients should use APIv2 as new features will only be made available through version 2.
 To select APIv2 use `--api-version=2` command line argument.
+Clients can also select APIv2 by sending a [SetApiVersion](https://godoc.org/github.com/go-delve/delve/service/rpccommon#RPCServer.SetApiVersion) request specifying `APIVersion = 2` after connecting to the headless instance.

 # API version 2 documentation